Tprezioso/DSNY-Pickup/README.md

 # DSNY-Pickup
 An Unofficial app for tracking services from the DSNY.
-Be able to search service information, set reminder, and more.
+Be able to search service information, set reminders, and more.

 ## Contact
 If you have any issues or questions about the app please reach out on:\